runspired/runspired.com/_posts/2024-11-30-edge-pipes.md

 5. That the application has intelligent enough state and routing management to take advantage of these edge-function to optimistically prefetch data for pages the users might go to next, and can delegate this responsibility off-thread.

-As I've thought more on this idea I've started rebranding it as "edge pipes" instead of SSD to better communicate what it does and where it differentiates.
+As I've thought more on this idea I've started rebranding it as "EdgePipes" instead of SSD to better communicate what it does and where it differentiates.

 ## What's different?

-Unlike SSR, Edge Pipes should be fairly resource-consumption friendly.
-Like SSR, edge pipes can be used to progressively enhance the performance or experience of an application.
+Unlike SSR, EdgePipes should be fairly resource-consumption friendly.
+Like SSR, EdgePipes can be used to progressively enhance the performance or experience of an application.

-Unlike SSR, Edge Pipes optimize page-loads even after the initial page.
+Unlike SSR, EdgePipes optimize page-loads even after the initial page.

-Unlike SSR and RSCs, Edge Pipes don't create a double-request or rehydration problem, which should lead to applications being *actually* interactive faster, not just appearing to be.
+Unlike SSR and RSCs, EdgePipes don't create a double-request or rehydration problem, which should lead to applications being *actually* interactive faster, not just appearing to be.

-Unlike RSCs edge pipes don't change your security model, make you think about where your servers are in relation to your database, or ask you to write your API in JS.
+Unlike RSCs EdgePipes don't change your security model, make you think about where your servers are in relation to your database, or ask you to write your API in JS.

-Unlike RSCs, edge pipes actually make sense on the edge, because they don't need to be located close to your microservices and databases.
+Unlike RSCs, EdgePipes actually make sense on the edge, because they don't need to be located close to your microservices and databases.

-I also suspect that edge-pipes would be easy to hyper-optimize.
+I also suspect that EdgePipes would be easy to hyper-optimize.
 Their restricted nature likely means they can be compiled into executables with the likes of bun and static hermes.
 They could potentially rewrite responses into more streamable and compressible forms for final delivery (if the plugin for doing so is paired with a plugin in the client that understands how to re-expand).

 Since routes are often nested, the client could easily send a hit for which fetch-hooks it already has (and thus can be skipped).